leancodepl/flutter_corelibrary/packages/leancode_lint/README.md

 Add `include: package:leancode_lint/analysis_options_package.yaml` to `analysis_options.yaml` in your project.
 It includes additional lints for packages.
-You might want to exclude some files (e.g generated frezeed models) from analysis.
+You might want to exclude some files (e.g generated freezed models) from analysis.

 ```yaml